AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/Hardware.md

 Both variants — itlwm + HeliPort and AirportItlwm — work.

 - itlwm lacks some minor QoL things: YogaSMC doesn't disable it with Fn-F8, terminal scripts that work with airport utility will fail, etc. HeliPort app is well-made.
-- AirportItlwm is more native, but I had some cases when WiFi after sleep had no connection until I disabled and reenabled it.
-Further testing required.
+- AirportItlwm is more native, but I had some (rare) kernel panics and some cases when WiFi after sleep had no connection until I disabled and reenabled it.
 Also, note that it requires different kexts for different OS versions.
 At time of writing the latest supported by stable version was Ventura.